MagicFun1241/helm-glauth/README.md

 - Kubernetes 1.19+
 - Helm 3.2.0+
 - PV provisioner support in the underlying infrastructure (if persistence is enabled)

+## What changed?

+- [x] Added support of [PostgresOperator](https://github.com/movetokube/postgres-operator) for database creation and secret management.

 ## Installing the Chart